Super-futures/animal-spirits/README.md

 ### Three axes

 **Attention (A)** — expressive, compositional.
-Wikimedia pageviews across four affect cluster terms (anxiety, confidence, aspiration, constraint), combined as RMS to preserve magnitude without mean-cancellation.
-Enters the expressive field as a scalar; compositional structure is displayed in panels but does not yet enter coupling computation.
+Computed by the backend from Wikimedia pageviews across four affect cluster terms (anxiety, confidence, aspiration, constraint).
+Enters the expressive field as a scalar; compositional structure is not currently exposed by the backend API.
 Vectorised A is a v3 direction.

 **Narrative (N)** — expressive, dynamic.
-GDELT tone and volume proxied through the Render backend.
+Computed by the backend from GDELT TimelineTone per region.
 Tone captures the valence of propagating expression — stress or relief moving through the media ritual chain; velocity (ΔN) captures activation, the rate at which that expression is propagating.
 Narrative is not a peer to attention; it is the channel through which affect propagates and deposits.

 **Market (M)** — material, responsive.
 Yahoo Finance indices proxied through the Render backend.
 The realised behavioural discharge of collectively constituted affect — the collapse of the expressive field into decision.